 NOTE: If you are accompanied by your spouse and children who will not be able to apply for a visa extension through an employer or another school, be sure to bring an original or notarized copy of your marriage certificate to enable your spouse to remain in Thailand on your student visa.
 Bring original birth certificates for all of your children.

 All students who do not have Thai citizenship must arrive in Thailand on a non-immigrant visa.
 If you have entered Thailand on a “visitor” (tourist) visa, you will have to leave the country, apply for a non-immigrant visa in another country (Malaysia and Laos are popular destinations) and then re-enter Thailand with a non-immigrant visa.
-If you need to do this, the OI staff can give you information about what specifically you will need for the Thai embassy in the country you will visit.
+If you need to do this, the IA staff can give you information about what specifically you will need for the Thai embassy in the country you will visit.

 TM30 “Receipt of Notification”